-The Data Standards Team issued recommendations regarding existing standards used for continuous monitoring data.
-The Data Standards for Continuous Monitoring Data: An Evaluation and Recommendation report evaluates existing data standards that meet the needs of U.S. EPA, states, and tribes that want to use advanced monitoring sensors.
+The E-Enterprise Data Standards Team issued recommendations regarding existing standards used for continuous monitoring data.
+The report, Data Standards for Continuous Monitoring Data: An Evaluation and Recommendation, evaluates existing data standards that meet the needs of U.S. EPA, states, and tribes that want to use advanced monitoring sensors.

 Many entities collect continuous monitoring data in inconsistent formats and at varying levels of quality, making it difficult for EPA, states, tribes, and others to manage and use the data.
 The Data Standards Team, under the guidance of the E-Enterprise Advanced Monitoring Steering Committee, evaluated and recommended data standards for use in continuous monitoring data systems.